Initiatives for public good and social justice

 We also seek lessons learned from data commons: the production, sharing, gathering and reclaiming of data by specific communities.
 Examples can come from any sector, including energy consumption, health, urban development, or finance.

 In addition to learning about specific initiatives, the goal is to discuss how data infrastructures and data commons work more broadly.
 Motivating questions include: How do emerging data initiatives and infrastructures promote innovation, social justice, citizen participation and digital dignity?
 What makes a particular model possible?

-List of keywords: public good, social justice, data justice, digital dignity, data commons, data infrastructures
+Keywords: public good, social justice, social impact, data justice, digital dignity, data commons, data infrastructure